ahkscript/awesome-AutoHotkey/README.md

 ## Library Distributions
 *List of useful AutoHotkey library distributions.
-Library Distribution is system that is made for distributing libraries.*
+Library Distribution is a system that is made for distributing libraries.*

 - [pAHKlight](https://github.com/hi5/pAHKlight) - Your Lightweight Guide to AutoHotkey libraries, classes, functions and tools.